For many, insurance doesn’t prevent high costs from prescriptions

 Breakthroughs aren’t cheap

-Prescription drug spending is climbing, and represents roughly 10 percent of overall health care spending.
+Prescription drug spending is climbing, and represents roughly 10% of overall health care spending.
 The spending increase is linked to prices, utilization and new drugs.

 The new drugs include biologics, which are derived from living cells and typically cost more because of a complex manufacturing process.